moment/luxon/docs/matrix.md

 Here are the areas that need help from newish browser capabilities:

  * **Basic internationalization**.
 Luxon doesn't have internationalized strings in its code; instead it relies on the hosts implementation of the Intl API.
 This includes the very handy [toLocaleString](../class/src/datetime.js~DateTime.html#instance-method-toLocaleString).
  * **Internationalized tokens**.
 Listing the months or weekdays of a locale and outputting or parsing ad-hoc formats in non-English locales requires that Luxon be able to programmatically introspect the results of an Intl call.
-It does this using Intl's [formatToParts](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat/formatToParts) method, which is relatively recent.
+It does this using Intl's [formatToParts](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat/formatToParts) method, which is a relatively recent addition in most browsers.
 So you could have the Intl API without having that.
- * Zones.
+ * **Zones**.
 Luxon's support of IANA zones works by abusing the Intl API.
 That means you have to have that API and that the API must support a reasonable list of time zones.
 Zones are in some platforms a recent addition

 You can check whether your environment supports these capabilities using Luxon's `Info` class: